 Optimization Progress Report indicates that the optimization method

 found a solution to satisfy the filter bandwidth requirements.

 The harmonic content in the filter voltage signal is reduced from the initial design.

 Verify that the model meets the gain and bandwidth requirements.

-The plot displays the last five iterations.
-The final response using the optimized parameter values appears as the thick line.
+The plot displays the output of the last five iterations.
+The final response using the optimized parameter values appears as the thick blue line.

 The optimized response lies in the white region bounded by the design requirement line segments and thus meets the requirements.